Dark galaxy: J0613+52

 J0613+52 is a possible dark galaxy, discovered with the Green Bank Telescope when it was accidentally pointed to the wrong coordinates.
-Stars could possibly exist within it, but were observed as of January 2024.
+Stars could possibly exist within it, but were not observed as of January 2024.

 Nube

 Nube was discovered in 2023 by analyzing deep optical imagery of an area in Stripe 82.
 Due to its low surface brightness, Nube is classified as an "almost dark galaxy."

 Smith's Cloud

 Smith's Cloud is a candidate to be a dark galaxy, due to its projected mass and survival of encounters with the Milky Way.

 VIRGOHI21

 Initially discovered in 2000, VIRGOHI21 was announced in February 2005 as a good candidate to be a true dark galaxy.
 It was detected in 21-cm surveys, and was suspected to be a possible cosmic partner to the galaxy NGC 4254.
 This unusual-looking galaxy appears to be one partner in a cosmic collision, and appeared to show dynamics consistent with a dark galaxy (and apparently inconsistent with the predictions of the Modified Newtonian Dynamics (MOND) theory).
 However, further observations revealed that VIRGOHI21 was an intergalactic gas cloud, stripped from NGC4254 by a high speed collision.
 The high speed interaction was caused by infall into the Virgo Cluster.